coala/coala/docs/Getting_Involved/Writing_Tests.rst

 as a kickstart for test-writing.

-Put the code under the desired folder inside ``tests`` or ``bears/tests``, modify it to let it test your stuff and run the test from the coala root folder ``py.test``.
+Put the code under the desired folder inside ``tests`` or ``tests``, modify it to let it test your stuff and run the test from the coala root folder ``py.test``.

 .. code:: python